 \subsection{Clustering of countries}

-By grouping \q{close} countries that cooperate closely, we should be able to identify international collaborative research clusters.
-To do this, we must first be able to quantify the distance between two countries in some reasonable way; however, this requires some consideration.
-For example, if one were to naively conceptualise proximity between two countries as the number of collaborative works produced, it would yield an ill-defined notion of distance.
-This is because, by definition, the distance used for clustering must satisfy the property that if Country X and Country Y are close, and Country Y and Country Z are close, then Country X and Country Z must also be close to each other (i.e.\ the {triangle inequality}).
-In reality, even if there are many collaborative works in X and Y and many in Y and Z, this does not necessarily mean that the number of collaborative works in X and Z is large.
-This clearly illustrates that the fact that many collaborative works are produced between two countries cannot simply be associated with the proximity between the two countries.
+Identifying international collaboration clusters requires grouping countries that cooperate closely.
+However, before we can do this, we must first find a way to quantify the distance between two countries in a reasonable manner.
+This requires careful consideration, as simply conceptualising proximity between two countries as the number of collaborative works produced would result in an ill-defined notion of distance.
+We require that the distance used for clustering to satisfy the triangle inequality, which means that if Country X and Country Y are close and Country Y and Country Z are close, then Country X and Country Z must also be close to each other.
+Notice that even if there are many collaborative works in X and Y and many in Y and Z, this does not necessarily mean that the number of collaborative works in X and Z is large.
+This clearly illustrates that the number of collaborative works between two countries cannot simply be associated with the proximity between them.

-To make it conceptually sound and mathematically well-defined, we first define the affinity between X and Y by the number of works with nationalities of both X and Y, divided by the total number of works with nationalities of X or Y. Subsequently, we define the distance between X and Y, denoted as $D_{\X,\Y}$, by affinity minus one; see Appendix \ref{app:distance} for a mathematical description.
-So defined distance measure takes a value between zero and one for arbitrary country pairs $\{\X,\Y\}$.
+To ensure conceptual soundness and mathematical well-definedness, we first establish the \textit{affinity} between X and Y, denoted as $A_{\X,\Y}$.
+We define this as the number of works with nationalities of both X and Y divided by the total number of works with nationalities of at least one of X and Y. Mathematically, this is expressed as:

+where $S_{\X}$ denotes the set of works of nationality X in a given period, $n_{\X}\coloneqq \abs{S_{\X}}$ denotes its size, and the same for $S_{\Y}$ and $n_{\Y}$.
+Subsequently, we define the \textit{distance} between X and Y as $D_{\X,\Y}\coloneqq1-A_{\X,\Y}$.
+See Appendix \ref{app:distance} for further details.
+The resulting distance measure ranges between 0 and 1 for arbitrary country pair $\{\X,\Y\}$.